ThunderDoesDev/Enable-Root-SSH-Access/README.md

     - You will be prompted to set a new root password.
     - The script will automatically detect and restart the appropriate SSH service (`sshd` or `ssh`).
     - After successful execution, the script will delete itself.
+    - **Error Handling**: The Python script includes error handling that captures issues during execution, logs them, and exits with an appropriate error message.
+    - **Logging**: Actions and errors are logged to `/var/log/ssh_config_update.log`.

 ### Node.js Version